Efficient Multi-Precision Computation of Bessel Functions for Real Orders and Complex Arguments with Fortran Implementation -- Part I: The Modified Bessel Function of the First Kind, $I_\nu(z)$: Efficiency Benchmarking: Present Algorithm vs Algorithm 644

-As observed in Fig.~6(b), the efficiency improvement is particularly pronounced in the backward recurrence region, where the present algorithm employs direct absolute backward recurrence.
-In contrast, Algorithm~644 relies on Miller's algorithm and the Wronskian relation, necessitating the computation of modified Bessel functions of the second kind, thereby introducing additional dependencies.
-In addition, a noticeable improvement in efficiency can also be observed in the small $z$ region and the \(| z | \to \infty \) region.
+As shown in Fig.~\ref{fig:pt_by_pt_timing_im}, the efficiency improvement is particularly pronounced in the intermediate-\(z\) and intermediate-\(\nu\) regions, where the present algorithm employs the small-\(z\) series and direct absolute backward recurrence, respectively.
+In contrast, Algorithm~644 relies on Miller’s algorithm and the Wronskian relation, which require multiple computations of the modified Bessel functions of the second kind, thereby introducing additional computational dependencies.

 It is worth noting that the average execution time per evaluation using quad precision is a few \(\mu\)s, which is approximately an order of magnitude slower than double precision.